AdelaideB9/ctfc-constitution/README.md

 Notices of intention to alter or amend the Constitution must be sent to all Members at least seven (7) days prior to the date at which the meeting will be held to consider such alterations.

-Any changes to this Constitution shall be registered with the Union within ten (10) working days, including:
+Any changes to this Constitution shall be registered with YouX within ten (10) working days, including:
 - The updated Constitution
 - An outline of the changes